 We moved to Uganda in 2003 for Steve to take up his role as Country Director; the team has more than doubled since then, and he has also led extensive building projects of a new Hangar and now an Office at Kajjansi Airfield.
-Since 2006, Philippa has been working as an independent Leadership and Organisation Development Consultant, although she continues to provide training for MAF’s team globally.
+Since 2006, Philippa has been working as an independent Leadership and Organisation Development Consultant, although she continues to support the MAF team globally with learning and development projects.

 Having been entirely raised in Africa, our daughters are now back in the UK and thriving.
-Jessica is studying Biomedical Science at Oriel College, Oxford and is Captain of the University 2nd Volleyball team; Bekkie is studying for an Art Foundation Degree at Loughborough University and is a talented artist.
+Jessica is in her final year as a medical student at Pembroke College, Oxford and is an active member of the university squash team; Bekkie has recently graduated from Loughborough University and is currently job hunting.

 Despite the separation from our lovely daughters, we both feel committed to supporting the MAF Uganda team as they work under constant pressure to meet many demands.
 They share our passion for bringing God’s love to people in geographically remote areas.
 In some isolated communities in Uganda, average life expectancy is as low as 39 years; the Sesse Islands has one of the highest mother & infant childbirth mortality rates in the world.
 It is an ongoing challenge to bring relief into these remote places, but we are committed to doing so.

 Join the Forsyths' support team